swiftlang/swift/docs/OptimizationTips.rst

     return f.myPrivateVar
   }

-Advice: If WMO is enabled, Use 'internal' when declaration does not need to be accessed outside of module
+Advice: If WMO is enabled, use 'internal' when a declaration does not need to be accessed outside of module
 ---------------------------------------------------------------------------------------------------------

 WMO (see section above) causes the compiler to compile a module's